joevansteen/AF-WP-Plugin-Core/README.md

 * change `Plugin_Name` to `Example_Me`
 * change `PLUGIN_NAME_` to `EXAMPLE_ME_`

 It's safe to activate the plugin at this point.
-Because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code.
+Because the Instance has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code.

 ## WordPress.org Preparation

-The original launch of this version of the boilerplate included the folder structure needed for using your plugin on WordPress.org.
+The original launch of this version of the Instance included the folder structure needed for using your plugin on WordPress.org.
 That folder structure has been moved to its own repo here: https://github.com/DevinVinson/Plugin-Directory-Boilerplate

 ## Recommended Tools

 ### i18n Tools

-The WordPress Plugin Boilerplate uses a variable to store the text domain used when internationalizing strings throughout the Boilerplate.
+The AF WP Plugin Instance uses a variable to store the text domain used when internationalizing strings throughout the Instance.
 To take advantage of this method, there are tools that are recommended for providing correct, translatable files:

 * [Poedit](http://www.poedit.net/)
 * [makepot](http://i18n.svn.wordpress.org/tools/trunk/)